Law - Political Science - Administration

 Presentation

-The transformations of contemporary public law, linked in particular to the recomposition of the legal field induced by the interpenetration of the domestic, European and international legal orders and by the constitutionalization of the various branches of law, but also to the growing "demand for law" in the most technical fields of public action, require that public lawyers of the 21st century have both a solid general legal culture involving the mastery of the fundamental disciplines of public law - administrative law, constitutional law, European and international law - and a "specialized" knowledge of the specific scientific field in which they plan to specialize.
+The transformations in contemporary public law, linked in particular to the restructuring of the legal field brought about by the interpenetration of domestic, European, and international legal systems and by the constitutionalization of the various branches of law, but also to the growing "demand for law" in the most technical areas of public action, require 21st-century public law specialists to have both a solid general legal background, including mastery of the fundamental disciplines of public law—administrative law, constitutional law, European and international law—and in-depth knowledge of the specific scientific field in which they intend to specialize.

-This observation and this need justify the merging of the existing Masters in Public Law and European Law into a single Master's degree in General Public Law.
+This observation and this necessity justify the merging of the existing Master's degrees in Public Law and European Law into a single Master's degree in General Public Law.

-The Master 2 in Public Law is divided into two courses:
+The Master 2 in Public Law is available in two tracks:

 Content:

-The Master 2 "Public Law" at the University of Montpellier offers students a high level of training in public law.
+The Master 2 "Public Law" program at the University of Montpellier offers students high-level training in public law.

-It allows for "à la carte" teaching, i.e. according to the students' professional objectives.
-At the beginning of the year, students can choose "options" and "seminars" that will allow them to specialize in administrative law, European law or constitutional law.
+It provides "à la carte" teaching, i.e., tailored to the professional objectives of the students.
+At the beginning of the year, students can choose "options" and "seminars" that will allow them to specialize in administrative law, European law, or constitutional law.

-The teaching is given in the form of lectures, case studies and exercises.
-Students have the opportunity to do an internship in a company, a local authority or a law firm.
-They must also write and defend an end-of-year thesis on a theme chosen in consultation with a teacher.
+Classes are taught in the form of lectures, case studies, and role-playing exercises.
+Students have the opportunity to do an internship in a company, local authority, or law firm.
+They must also write and defend an end-of-year thesis on a topic chosen in consultation with a teacher.
 Emphasis is also placed on student participation in various moot court competitions, such as the Cassin competition in European law or the Vedel competition in constitutional law.

-The teachers of the Master 2 "Public Law" are academics and practitioners specializing in French and comparative public law, litigation law and the law of fundamental freedoms.
+The teachers of the Master 2 "Public Law" program are academics and practitioners specializing in French and comparative public law, litigation law, and fundamental freedoms law.

-To train generalist lawyers capable of practicing in all branches of public law (general administrative law, constitutional law, European law, legal theory, public business law including public procurement law, local government law, environmental and sustainable development law, urban planning law, civil service law, public property law, public finance law, etc.) of advice, defense, judgment, conciliation or arbitration, drafting of official documents, legal watch, university or extra-university legal training including professional training as well as legal research, whether to become a legal advisor in a company or in a community (legal affairs department), to become a lawyer (after passing the entrance exam to the CRFPA) or to take the competitive exams for access to the civil service, in particular those for the recruitment of administrative court counsellors or for access to a university career (after completing a doctorate in this case).
-To offer students a high level of training in public law.
+To train generalist lawyers capable of practicing in all branches of public law (general administrative law, constitutional law, European law, legal theory, public business law including public procurement law, local government law, environmental and sustainable development law, urban planning law, civil service law, public property law, public finance law, etc.) in advisory, defense, judgment, conciliation, or arbitration functions, drafting official documents, legal monitoring, university or extra-university legal training, including professional training, as well as conducting legal research, whether to become a legal advisor in a company or local authority (legal affairs department), a lawyer (after passing the CRFPA entrance exam), or to take competitive exams for entry into the civil service, in particular those for the recruitment of administrative court advisers or entry into an academic career (after completing a doctorate, in this case).
+To offer students high-level training in public law.

 Read more